cs-fullstack-2020-spring/200416-mern-intro-cw-ChrisJHuntley/README.md

 # 20-04-16 MERN Intro CW - Create and Read All

+### Case matters with your variable names, that's why you couldn't access the array in state.
+You were rendering your parent container app at all.
+Looks like your read all works bur your create one does not.
+Both are function in the backend tho.
+Spending 30 minutes to make a file is beyond explanation.

+### Score : 3/5

 ### File Structure + Set Up
 - Create a directory called `server` - this is where our server will be
 - Create a react app called `client` - this is where our react app will be